[arin-ppml] Not petitioning proposal 103

 needs-based allocation.
 I think he did a good job and I think the

-result would significant;y improve ARIN's IPv6 address management
+result would significantly improve ARIN's IPv6 address management

 process.
-I'll be very disappointed if it is not accepted to the AC's
+I'll be very disappointed if 106 is not accepted to the AC's

-Proposal 103 raise another issue that I believe we should address as a
+Proposal 103 raised another issue that I believe we should address as

 In most of the time since ARIN's inception, the question has been

-moot: network operators depended on ARIN to act as a check on routing
+moot: network operators depend on ARIN to act as a check on IPv4

-table growth lest the Internet collapse.
-With IPv4, no credible method
+routing table growth lest the Internet collapse.
+With IPv4, no

-has been proposed for controlling route table growth without RIR
+credible method has been proposed for controlling route table growth

-policy enforcement.
-It's a bona fide "tragedy of the commons" problem.
+without RIR policy enforcement.
+It's a bona fide "tragedy of the

 Proposal 103 offered a credible way to maintain control of IPv6 route